Lindt8/PHITS-Tools/paper.md

 stepped through the available output processing options and settings.

-When used as an imported package, PHITS Tools provides a number of supplemental functions aiding with further analyses, such as tools for constructing one's own tally over the history-by-history output of the "dump" files, rebinning histogrammed results to a different desired binning structure, applying effective dose conversion coefficients from ICRP 116 [@ICRP116_ref_withauthors] to tallied particle fluences, or retrieving a PHITS-input-formatted [Material] section entry (including its corresponding density) from a large database of over 350 materials (primarily consisting of the selection of materials within the PNNL Compendium of Material Composition Data for Radiation Transport Modeling [@PNNL_materials_compendium]), among other useful functions.
+When used as an imported package, PHITS Tools provides a number of supplemental functions aiding with further analyses, including tools for constructing one's own tally over the history-by-history output of the "dump" files, rebinning histogrammed results to a different desired binning structure, applying effective dose conversion coefficients from ICRP 116 [@ICRP116_ref_withauthors] to tallied particle fluences, or retrieving a PHITS-input-formatted [Material] section entry (including its corresponding density) from a large database of over 350 materials (primarily consisting of those within the PNNL Compendium of Material Composition Data for Radiation Transport Modeling [@PNNL_materials_compendium]), among other useful functions.

 The DCHAIN Tools submodule handles the outputs of the DCHAIN code.
-Its primary function parses all of the various output files of the DCHAIN code and compiles the metadata and numeric results&mdash;the confluence of the specified regions, output time steps, all nuclides and their inventories (and derived quantities), and complex decay chain schemes illustrating the production/destruction mechanisms for all nuclides&mdash;into
+Its primary function parses all of the various DCHAIN output files and compiles the metadata and numeric results&mdash;the confluence of the specified regions, output time steps, all nuclides and their inventories (and derived quantities), and complex decay chain schemes illustrating the production/destruction mechanisms for all nuclides&mdash;into